-Using public transport like buses and trains reduces congestion by getting more cars off the road, which helps with air pollution and carbon emissions, removes some of the stress of driving in traffic and gives you an opportunity to read a book or catch up on a TV show or podcast.
-Check out the MyJourney Hampshire website for local public transport links and journey planning.
+Using public transport, like buses and trains, reduces congestion by getting more cars off the road.
+This helps minimise air pollution and carbon emissions, removes some of the stress of driving in traffic and gives you an opportunity to read a book or catch up on a TV show or podcast.

-The average UK commuter would save around £220 and 470kgCO2 by sharing their commute with two other drivers.
+The average UK commuter would save around £220 and 470 kgCO2 by sharing their commute with two other drivers.
 Could you set up a car sharing scheme at your place of work, or join forces with other parents to transport the kids to school?
 This could save you money and give you a chance to get to know new people.
 Car clubs or car/van hire are a good alternative to owning and running your own car.
-More on car clubs and car-sharing on the Sustrans website.
+Read up on car clubs and car-sharing on the Sustrans website.